 Midwives have a low intervention style of care.
 This is based on our belief, supported by research, that the physiological process of birth works best without interference.
 For example, midwives use natural alternatives such as water, position changes and continuous labour support to help cope with pain in labour as opposed to the routine use of drugs and birth technology.
 Although sometimes necessary, epidurals, drugs, and other medical technology are regarded by midwives as tools rather than routine interventions.

 Usually visits begin when pregnancy is confirmed and end when the baby is six weeks of age.
 Visits every three to five weeks for the first and second trimester are typical.
 By 30 weeks gestation we begin visiting with our clients every two to three weeks and weekly after 36 weeks until the birth.
-Visits are usually 30 to 60 minutes long, allowing the midwives to assess your physical health, allow time for informed decision making, and to determine how well you are doing emotionally and psychologically.
-Between visits there is a midwife on call 24 hours a day that you may telephone with concerns.
+Visits are usually 30 minutes long, allowing the midwives to assess your physical health, allow time for informed decision making, and to determine how well you are doing emotionally and psychologically.
+Between visits there is a midwife on call 24-hours a day that you may telephone with concerns.
 In the post-partum period, 2-3 visits are conducted in your home for the first week following the birth.
 Subsequent visits take place at our clinic until care is transferred back to your family physician, around six weeks after your baby arrives.

 Doulas do not provide medical care, and do not deliver babies.
 Midwives are trained to provide all necessary medical care and ensure the health and well-being of you and your baby.
 Doulas work as a part of the team, with a midwife, doctor and nurse.
 Doulas provide continuous emotional and physical support to the labouring woman and her partner, and are a positive addition to the birth team for those couples who desire extra support.